gicaro1/gicaro1/README.md

 - 🔭 I’m currently working on spring Boot web application
 - 🌱 I’m currently learning Data structures and Algorithms
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with JOBS
+- 🤔 I’m looking new oportunies
 - 💬 Ask me about ANYTHING
 - 📫 How to reach me: giocardenas2@icloud.com
 - 😄 Pronouns: ...